LocoIsOnCoco/en-articles/README.md

 © 2019 HackDown.
 All rights reserved.

 ## Notes for contributors: please do not force push in the repository.
-Clone it first, then normal-push it.
+Clone it first, add your article, and then push it like normal with `git push`.